Do you feel good in your own skin?

 Blood needs to be quickly cleansed: BP-X, chlorophyll, red clover.

-Use Black Ointment to draw to a head.
 After draining, apply Tea Tree Oil and Golden Salve.
 Take IN-X to help prevent blood poisoning and build blood (include vitamin A, E, iron, and zinc).

 May be lack of pantothenic acid plus B complex.